 Cochranville is a tiny town located in the state of Pennsylvania.
 With a population of 631 people and two associated neighborhoods, Cochranville is the 937th largest community in Pennsylvania.
-Much of the housing stock in Cochranville was built prior to World War II, making it one of the older and more historic towns in the country.
+Cochranville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Cochranville real estate is some of the most expensive in Pennsylvania, although Cochranville house values don't compare to the most expensive real estate in the U.S.

-The overall education level of Cochranville is somewhat higher than in the average US city of 21.84%: 27.27% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Cochranville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.27% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Cochranville in 2022 was $64,707, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $258,828 for a family of four.